 Before deciding which modem to choose, it is important to decide for what purpose it is purchased.
 If there is a need to connect the Internet to a laptop, you need to take into account the place where you plan to use it.

 In order to access the network in a big city, you can use a WIFI router, but to provide Internet access far from the city, you will definitely need a wireless modem.
-All existing modems, regardless of the companies involved in their release, are divided into three groups:

 - Mobile routers.
 They are connected to the cable Internet network and distribute the Internet to computers via WIFI or a network connection.